Surrender comes immediately following the point at which you are

 nurture hope even though you’re playing the field?

-only thing you’re giving up is needlessly fighting for a way of life
+the only thing you’re giving up is needlessly fighting for a way of

-decided that hereafter in this drama of life God was going to be our
+we decided that hereafter in this drama of life God was going to be

-Director.
+our Director.
 He is the Principal; we are His agents.
-He is the Father,
+He is the

-and we are His children.
-Most good ideas are simple, and this concept
+Father, and we are His children.
+Most good ideas are simple, and this

-was the keystone of the new and triumphant arch through which we
+concept was the keystone of the new and triumphant arch through which

-to up and surrendering wholeheartedly.
-Telling God you’re willing to
+opposed to up and surrendering wholeheartedly.
+Telling God you’re

 The rest of your life can begin right there.